California winter storm, avalanche leave 1 dead, 2 injured

 Wenyu Zhang, 42, vanished Thursday as the region was hit by a blizzard packing winds gusting to nearly 150 mph (241 kph) over the ridge tops.
 It dumped 3 feet (1 meter) of snow in the mountains.

-A blizzard warning expired Friday but whiteout conditions were still possible around Lake Tahoe, where a winter storm warning remained in effect until 10 a.m.
-Saturday, the National Weather Service said.
+A blizzard warning expired Friday but whiteout conditions were still possible around Lake Tahoe, the National Weather Service said.